nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Using the pop-up text box implemented in this feature
 * Adding the remark through the [add feature](#add-feature)

+The remark mechanism will be facilitated by a pop-up text box.
+They can do this by simply omitting the optional `REMARK` parameter, which will cause the pop-up text box to appear.
+This will allow users to format their remarks however they like, rather than being restricted to a single line in the command line.
+Users can use the `CTRL` + `S` combination to close the remark box without using the mouse to click on the "X", thereby staying through to the goal of catering to fast typists.

+However, should the user prefer it, they can also directly input their remarks into the pop-up text box by specifying the optional `REMARK` parameter.

+Currently, to differentiate between an empty remark specified from the text box and the `remark INDEX` command to open the text box, empty, or whitespace only remarks are represented by the null character `\0`.
+This means that if the user somehow types only a single `\0` character into the text box, it can be seen as a bug as it will be cleared upon closing the text box.
+However, we do not consider this to be a legitimate use of the program, and see no use in changing the design.

 #### Feature Details
-1. The remark feature can be facilitated by a pop-up text box using `remark INDEX`.
+1. The remark feature can be facilitated by a pop-up text box using `remark INDEX [REMARK]`.
 2. The contents of the pop-up text box are saved by pressing `Ctrl + S` on the keyboard.
 3. If the content of the remarks is blank, the command will be treated as a delete command and any existing remarks will be deleted.

 #### General Design Considerations

 In order to make this feature as versatile as possible, the `remark` feature should consider formatted inputs (eg. new lines to separate paragraphs).

 Additionally, we opted for a pop-up text window as the command line only provides a restricted view and input option for users, hence it does not support formatted remarks.